grafana/agent/README.md

 3. Write Ahead Log (WAL)
 4. Remote Write

-On top of these, the Grafana Cloud Agent allows for an optional host filter mechanism, enabling users to easily shard the Agent across their cluster and lower the memory requirements per machine.
+On top of these, the Grafana Cloud Agent enables easier sharding mechanisms that enable users to shard Agents across their cluster and lower the memory requirements per machine.

-A typical deployment of the Grafana Cloud Agent for Prometheus metrics can see up to a 40% reduction in memory usage with comparable scrape loads.
+A typical deployment of the Grafana Cloud Agent for Prometheus metrics can see up to a 40% reduction in memory usage with equal scrape loads.

 Despite called the "Grafana Cloud Agent," it can be utilized with any Prometheus `remote_write` API.